 Most importantly, the adult will learn to see their own mother more clearly; as a deeply wounded person who is playing a dangerous game.
 It is the game itself which becomes most clear to the adult, and they stop taking the bait.
 Guilt and shame lose their power.
 At some point, the child inside comes to life and the adult experiences peace and joy they did not know existed.
 They begin to heal and bask in the warmth of life, unhindered by the shadow of the narcissistic mother.

 Dealing with a narcissistic mother requires you to to better understand the dynamics of narcissistic abuse.
-To learn more, check out How To Kill A Narcissist.
+To learn more, check out my book, How To Kill A Narcissist.
+In the follow-up, How To Bury A Narcissist, I delve deeper into the narcissistic family and Self-actualising after narcissistic abuse.
+If you need support in cultivating healthy, empowered relationships, then Transformational Life Coaching might also be helpful.